bobbyhaliwela/AutoRcCar/README.md

 ### Software

-You don't have to install the exact same version of these packages, but be sure to see the documentation if you are running a newer version and make necessary changes to the code.
+You don't have to install the exact same version of these packages, but be sure to see the documentation if you are running a newer version and make the necessary changes to the code.

 - Ubuntu 16.04
 - Python 3